 Commemorating The Traditional Dojo at UCL

-There had always been a traditional Dojo in the Central Collegiate Building (CCB), now known as the Bloomsbury Building until 14 December 2013, when the new BF management demolished it to replace it with a ‘Multi-purpose Room’.
+There had always been a traditional Dojo in the Central Collegiate Building (CCB), now known as the Bloomsbury Building until 14 December 2013, when the then-new BF management demolished it to replace it with a ‘Multi-purpose Room’.
 The martial arts clubs and activities were not consulted and were not notified until 4 days prior to the demolition.

 Bloomsbury Aikido club and 4 other UCLU Dojo-using clubs initiated a petition to restore the permanent traditional Dojo.
 A formal complaint was sent on 3 June 2014 to UCLU Sabbatical Officers .
 The petition was run between 29 May – 27 June 2014 and 147 people responded: 50% UCL students, 35% UCL Alumni and staff, 15% public.
 67% of the response was from people who were current members of the Bloomsbury Fitness centre.
 Responses came from 10 different martial art and other dojo-using activities and from dojo-using individuals.
 Because of the time of year at which the petition was run, this will be a substantial undercount of the numbers affected, particularly of students.